Suisuroru/Suya_Downloader/multi-languages/en_us.md

 3. Self-update `Downloader`
 4. Pull `Client` from web non-direct/web direct links
 5. Multi-language support
+6. Pull the client using the downloader and unzip it to a specific location

 #### Planned Functions

-1. Pull the client using the downloader and unzip it to a specific location
-2. Launch the game client using the downloader without a launcher
+1. Launch the game client using the downloader without a launcher
+2. Independently update the project, and will be updated in the future with a version that is easy to customize